[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Fixing Standard Cargo Containers

-This article originally appeared in the April 2014 issue.
+This article originally appeared in the April 2014 issue and was reprinted in the July/August 2024 issue.

 Why are standard cargo containers in Traveller 3m wide, 3m high and 6m long?
 Because no one consider the implications of containerized cargo on Earth when they wrote that description decades ago.
 Nor did they consider the standards for starships in Traveller.
 The standard cargo container, as written, is unusable in the standard starships, as written, in Classic Traveller.